eBPF-Flowradar/eBPF-FlowRadar/notes.md

 2. We will be having this installed in every host?[x]
 3. Doubt in Counter decode in figure paper.
 4. XDP can only capture packets from RX (incoming side).
 Is that a problem ?
-5. See #Notes 1
+5. Is there an issue with adding the ethernet headers ? [x]
 6. Ask about hashes are implemented for consistent implementation with theirs
 7. Extra metadata to be stored?  (e.g., packet counters, and the flow starting and finish times).
 8. When should we clear the flowset?
-In the simulation its done in sequential order?
+In the simulation its done in sequential order. [x]

 # Check
 1. Check all TODOs